hmchen47/DataScience/ML/MLNN-Hinton/02-Perceprtons.md

   </div>

 + Sketch proof of Discriminating simple patterns under translation with wrap-around
-  + a binary decision unit cannot discriminate patterns with the same number of on pixels
+  + Claim: a binary decision unit cannot discriminate patterns with the same number of on pixels with <span style="color: darkred;">translation and wrap-around</span>
-  + Assumption: translation with wrap-around
+  + Each pixel is activated by 4 different translations of both Pattern A and B
-  + Positive cases (Pattern A): using training cases in all possible translations
+    + 4 different positions in which pattern A/B will activate that pixel
-    + each pixel activated by 4 different translations of pattern A
+    + each pixel will be activated by 4 different translations of pattern A/B
-    + total input received by the decision unit over all these patterns will be four times the sum of all the weights
+  + Total input received by the decision unit over all these patterns will be four times the sum of all the weights for both Pattern A & B
-  + Negative cases (Pattern B): using training cases in all possible translations
+    + each pixel will activate the decision unit 4 different times
-    + each pixel activated by 4 different translations of a pattern B
+    + sum of the pattern will get 4 times the sum of the weights
-    + total input received by the decision unit over all these patterns will be four times the sum of all the weights
+  + No threshold can always accept A & reject B
   + to discriminate correctly, every single case of pattern A must provide more input to the decision unit than every single case of pattern B
     + impossible if the sums over cases are the same